GM to invest $760 million to shift Ohio plant to EV-part production

 GM said last year it would increase its EV and autonomous vehicle investments from 2020 through 2025 to $35 billion, a 75% increase as it vows to stop selling gas-powered vehicles by 2035.

-GM and LG Energy Solution 373220.KS said last month they are considering a site in Indiana for a fourth U.S. battery cell manufacturing plant for the companies' Ultium joint venture expected to cost about $2.4 billion.
+GM and LG Energy Solution 373220.KS said last month they are considering a site in Indiana for a fourth U.S. battery cell manufacturing plant for the companies' joint venture.

-The U.S. Energy Department said in July said it plans to loan Ultium $2.5 billion to help finance construction of new lithium-ion battery cell manufacturing facilities.

 Last week, GM said it would invest $491 million at its Marion, Indiana metal stamping operations to prepare the facility to produce a variety of steel and aluminum stamped parts for future products, including electric vehicles.